 "Learn to live with Uncertainty"

 The BioOptics facility is dedicated to providing state-of-the art light microscopy equipment to MFPL researchers.The facility has been centralized in rooms of the VBC5-building.
-Currently, the following microscopes are available: two laser scanning confocals, a STED microscope (coming soon), two spinning disk units, a live-imaging station equipped for TIRF with full environmental control and microfluidics, an epifluorescence deconvolution microscope, a high-content imaging station and a microdissection-laser ablation instrument.
+Currently, the following microscopes are available: two laser scanning confocals, a STED super-resolution microscope, two spinning disk units, a live-imaging station equipped for TIRF with full environmental control and microfluidics, an epifluorescence deconvolution microscope, high-content imaging stations and a microdissection-laser ablation instrument.
 The facility management provides professional training and assists in experimental planning, technical setup, troubleshooting and image analysis.

 New STED xy-superresolution system "STEDYCON" installed

 (April 20th 2018).
 We are happy to announce that our portfolio of high-end systems has grown by the STED superresolution microscope "STEDYCON".
 We have started an initial training phase and will be fully operational by beginning of May.

 Upgrades: Sensitive EM-CCD and Visiview 4.x available for our spinning disc system

 (March 8, 2018) Our spinning disc microscope has been upgraded with a sensitive EM-CCD camera (Hamamatsu ImagEM X2).
 The acquisition software Visiview was upgraded to version 4.x and now allows Phython based scripting.

 VBC5 - Structural and Computational Biology Dept., Level E1

 - Microscopes 1: room 1.223 (tel. ext.
 61678)